entropyxyz/entropy-docs/docs/concepts/node-encryption-and-authentication.md

 ---
-sidebar_position: 90
+title: "Node encryption and authentication"
 ---

-# Node Encryption and Authentication

-- When talking to Threshold Signature Servers on the Entropy network you need to both authenticate and encrypt the messages to said node.
+When sending messages to threshold signature servers on the Entropy network, you must authenticate and encrypt the messages.

-- The authentication is simple as each node has a substrate account stored on chain referred to as a TSS account (threshold server).
-Messages are signed using sr25519.
+The authentication process is simple: each node has a substrate account stored on the chain, referred to as a TSS account.

-- Encryption requires using an X25519 public key which gets used in [Hybrid Public Key Encryption](https://www.rfc-editor.org/rfc/rfc9180.html), using the [`hpke-rs`](https://docs.rs/hpke-rs) crate.
+Messages are signed using SR25519.
+This encryption requires using an X25519 public key which gets used in [Hybrid Public Key Encryption](https://www.rfc-editor.org/rfc/rfc9180.html), using the [`hpke-rs`](https://docs.rs/hpke-rs) crate.

-- Putting the two together we have a [`EncryptedSignedMessage`](https://github.com/entropyxyz/entropy-core/blob/master/crates/protocol/src/sign_and_encrypt/mod.rs).
-JS bindings for creating these are provided in the [`entropy-protocol-nodejs`](https://www.npmjs.com/package/@entropyxyz/entropy-protocol-nodejs#Hpke) and [`entropy-protocol-web`](https://www.npmjs.com/package/@entropyxyz/entropy-protocol-web#Hpke) modules.
+By combining the two, we can generate an [`EncryptedSignedMessage`](https://github.com/entropyxyz/entropy-core/blob/master/crates/protocol/src/sign_and_encrypt/mod.rs).
+JavaScript bindings for creating these are available in the [`entropy-protocol-nodejs`](https://www.npmjs.com/package/@entropyxyz/entropy-protocol-nodejs#Hpke) and [`entropy-protocol-web`](https://www.npmjs.com/package/@entropyxyz/entropy-protocol-web#Hpke) modules.

-- The concept is simple:
+The concept is simple:
-  - Whenever you want to authenticate a party you use a substrate key that is tied to them (whether it is a user submits an extrinsic, or a node who has a TSS account).
+- Whenever you need to authenticate a party, you use a substrate key that is associated with them, whether it's a user submitting an extrinsic or a node with a TSS account.
-  - To encrypt a message (only when talking to nodes) you use their X25519PublicKey to create an encrypted message using HPKE.
+- When encrypting a message (only when communicating with nodes), you use their public key to create an encrypted message using HPKE.